BenFradet/benfradet.github.io/_drafts/2014-09-22-Using-kNN-to-diagnose-breast-cancer.md

-We learn that there are actually 10 numeric features which are measured for each cell nucleus and for each of these features the mean, the standard error and the largest (or "worst") are stored in the dataset.
+We learn that there are actually 10 numeric features which are measured for each cell nucleus and for each of these features the mean, the standard error and the largest (or "worst") values are stored in the dataset.

 Another useful nugget of information in this document is that there are no missing attribute values in the dataset so we won't have to do much data